ppy/osu-wiki/news/2018-06-17-project-loved-week-of-june-17th.md

 [senya - Tsuki ni Murakumo Hana ni Kaze](https://osu.ppy.sh/beatmapsets/254589) by [17VA](https://osu.ppy.sh/users/1895984) et al.
 *written by [aitor98](https://osu.ppy.sh/users/3154852)*

 We've already talked about [17VA](https://osu.ppy.sh/users/1895984) and his charts in the past, and this time will not be different at all.
-Senya – Tsuki ni Murakumo Hana ni Kaze it's been around osu!mania since 2015 and it is basically a Long Note mapset.
-This map features Genesis, [Kawawa](https://osu.ppy.sh/users/4647754) and [Rumia-](https://osu.ppy.sh/users/1787171) as guest difficulties and It has patterns such as shields, jacks, irregular Long Note releases, light chordstreams, and more.
+Senya – Tsuki ni Murakumo Hana ni Kaze has been around osu!mania since 2015 and it's a nice long note mapset.
+This map features Genesis, [Kawawa](https://osu.ppy.sh/users/4647754) and [Rumia-](https://osu.ppy.sh/users/1787171) as guest mappers and it has patterns such as shields, jacks, irregular long note releases, light chordstreams, and more.

 This map has also been used for the osu!mania 7K World Cup 2016 Finals mappool.
-The difficulty span goes from 2 stars to almost 8, making it a really approachable set for more players.
-Definitely something you should check out.
+The difficulty span goes from 2 stars to almost 8, making it a really approachable set for all players.
+It's definitely worth checking out!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/mania/life-garden-short-ver-.jpg)](https://osu.ppy.sh/community/forums/topics/762225)

 [Yooh - LiFE Garden (short Ver.)](https://osu.ppy.sh/beatmapsets/436217) by [pocket-Gao](https://osu.ppy.sh/users/3162182) et al.
 *written by [Kamikaze](https://osu.ppy.sh/users/2124783)*

-Our last pick comes from a pretty well known charter, creator of maps like Violet Soul, [pocket-Gao](https://osu.ppy.sh/users/3162182)!
+Our last pick comes from a pretty well-known charter, creator of maps like Violet Soul, [pocket-Gao](https://osu.ppy.sh/users/3162182)!
 He is mostly notable for his 8K charts, although this chart, LiFE Garden by Yooh, definitely stands out.
 This chart is running at 149BPM, and while it's not the highest of tempos, it's fairly difficult technically.
 Featuring full spreads of 4K and 8K, with guest difficulties by charters such as dosyeru, [Critical\_Star](https://osu.ppy.sh/users/3793196), [Crystal](https://osu.ppy.sh/users/1646397) & [ExNeko](https://osu.ppy.sh/users/7590894) it provides challenge to both newcomers and more advanced players.

 It is a classic, really well designed set for a more uncommon keymode and I believe that it's a good candidate for the Loved category!